Dietary Supplements

 Alfalfa has been used by the Chinese since the sixth century to treat several health conditions.
 It is considered the richest land source of trace minerals.
 Rich in vitamins, minerals and other nutrients Alfalfa makes an amazing herbal remedy.
 Its specific benefits include:

-• Curing kidney problems, and relieving fluid retention and swelling.
+• Relieving kidney problems, and relieving fluid retention and swelling.

-• Curing auto-immune disorder.
+• Helping with auto-immune disorder.

 • Healing arthritis.